 Factory Workplace Code of Conduct

-Employment Relationship: Employers shall adopt and adhere to rules and conditions of employment that respect workers, and at a minimum, safeguard their rights under national and international labor laws, social security laws and regulations.
+Employment relationship: Employers shall adopt and adhere to rules and conditions of employment that respect workers and, at a minimum, safeguard their rights under national and international labor and social security laws and regulations.

-Nondiscrimination: No person shall be subject to any discrimination in employment, including hiring, compensation, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, marital status, disability, sexual orientation, nationality, political opinion, social group or ethnic origin.
+Nondiscrimination: No person shall be subject to any discrimination in employment, including hiring, compensation, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, disability, sexual orientation, gender identity, nationality, political opinion, social group or ethnic origin.

-Freedom of Association and Collective Bargaining: Employers shall recognize and respect the right of employees’ freedom of association and collective bargaining.
+Freedom of association and collective bargaining: Employers shall recognize and respect the right of employees to freedom of association and collective bargaining.

-Health, Safety and Environment: Employers shall provide a safe and healthy workplace setting to prevent accidents and injury to health arising out of, linked with, or occurring in the course of work, or as a result of the operation of employers’ facilities.
-Employers shall adopt responsible measures to mitigate negative impacts that the workplace has on the environment.
+Health, safety, and workplace environment: Employers shall provide a safe and healthy workplace setting to prevent accidents and injury to health arising out of, linked with, or occurring in the course of work or as a result of the operation of employers’ facilities.
+Employers shall adopt responsible measures to mitigate negative impacts that the workplace environment has no workers..

-Hours of Work: Employers shall not require workers to work more than the regular and overtime hours allowed by the law of the country where the workers are employed.
-The regular workweek shall not exceed 48 hours.
+Hours of work: Employers shall not require workers to work more than the regular and overtime hours allowed by the law of the country where the workers are employed.
+The regular work week shall not exceed 48 hours.
 Employers shall allow workers at least 24 consecutive hours of rest in every seven-day period.
-All overtime work shall be consensual.
+All overtime work shall be voluntary and consensual.
 Employers shall not request overtime on a regular basis and shall compensate all overtime work at a premium rate.
 Other than in exceptional circumstances, the sum of regular and overtime hours in a week shall not exceed 60 hours.

 Compensation: Every worker has a right to compensation for a regular work week that is sufficient to meet the worker’s basic needs and provide some discretionary income.
-Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, as well as provide any fringe benefits required by law or contract.
+Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.
+Where compensation does not meet workers’ basic needs and provide some discretionary income, each employer shall work with rip curl to take appropriate actions that seek to progressively realize a level of compensation that does.

 Rip Curl Owned Factory